wp-plugins/wp-easy-gallery/readme.txt

 Features include:

-- Newly added class name (wp-easy-galery) for easy thumbnail styling
+- Newly added class name (wp-easy-gallery) for easy thumbnail styling
 - Upload unique thumbnail image and set custom dimensions
 - Include multiple galleries on a page/post
 - Set the 'sort order' of images in the galleries